-5. MARSHALING TREE
+5. Marshaling Tree

-If there is a marshaling tree (see Appendix A), the heraldry of the winner is advanced, the on-deck fighters are moved into the current position and the new on-deck placards are raised.
+If there is a marshaling tree (See Appendix B: Running a Tournament), the heraldry of the winner is advanced, the on-deck fighters are moved into the current position and the new on-deck placards are raised.

-6. WATER
+6. Water